openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Introduction {#Introduction}

-This specification defines an extension to OpenID Connect [@!OpenID] to address the use case of strong identity verification of a natural person in accordance with certain laws.
-Examples include Anti Money Laundering Laws, Telecommunication Acts, Anti Terror Laws, and regulations on trust services, such as eIDAS [@?eIDAS].
+This specification defines an extension to OpenID Connect [@!OpenID] to address the use case of strong identity verification of a natural person in accordance with certain laws, regulations, and guidelines.

+Examples include Anti Money Laundering Laws, such as the Japanese "Ordinance for Enforcement of the Act on Prevention of Transfer of Criminal Proceeds" [@?JPAML], Telecommunication Acts, Anti Terror Laws, regulations on trust services, such as the eIDAS [@?eIDAS] in the European Union, and guidelines, such as NIST SP 800-63A [@?NIST-SP-800-63a].

 In such use cases, the Relying Parties (RPs) need to know the assurance level of the Claims about the End-User attested by the OpenID Connect Providers (OPs) or any other trusted source along with evidence related to the identity verification process.